indroneelray/react-pokemon/README.md

 If you go into [src/service/pokemon.service.ts](https://github.com/indroneelray/react-pokemon/blob/master/src/service/pokemon.service.ts), you will see how this Axios instance can be extended to isolated http services

 ## Router setup
-If you go to [src/router.tsx](https://github.com/indroneelray/react-pokemon/blob/master/src/router.tsx), you can check out a basic AppRouter setup along with `react-router` and `react-router-dom`.
-Navbar is an example of an HOC and component that uses the [`<Outlet />`](https://reactrouter.com/en/main/components/outlet)
+If you go to [src/router.tsx](https://github.com/indroneelray/react-pokemon/blob/master/src/router.tsx), you can check out a basic AppRouter setup using `react-router` and `react-router-dom`. [<Navbar />](https://github.com/indroneelray/react-pokemon/blob/master/src/commpon-components/Navbar.tsx) is an example of an HOC and a component that uses the [`<Outlet />`](https://reactrouter.com/en/main/components/outlet)

 ## Pages
 The Pages folder contains a folder for each route declared in Router.
 An easy to follow folder structure that makes finding components easier and more intuitive